Accessibility statement for ecitb.org.uk

 This statement applies to content published on the www.ecitb.org.uk domain.

 This website is run by the Engineering Construction Industry Training Board.
 The ECITB is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-This website is built in WordPress using the Avada theme, which is 100% WCAG 2.0 compliant.
+This website is partially compliant with the W3C Web Content Accessibility Guidelines 2.1 AA.

 You should be able to:

 - use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 - navigate most of the website using speech recognition software

 - zoom in up to 300% without problems

 - navigate most of the website using just a keyboard